Product Name: TunnelBear

 If you want to use TunnelBear on other devices, then things get a bit trickier.
 TunnelBear offer very little else.

-They do offer guidance on setting things up manually for Linux, but if you want to use TunnelBear on Amazon devices, Smart TV's, or anything else, you are out of luck for now.
+They do offer guidance to enable you to manually configure Tunnelbear on Linux, but if you want to use TunnelBear on Amazon devices, Smart TV's, or anything else, you are out of luck for now.

 This is definitely one area where TunnelBear has a lot of work to do to catch up with its competitors.

 Yes.
-There is a browser extension available for a number of different web browsers.
+There is a browser extension available for the Chrome and Firefox web browsers.
 These will help to protect your web traffic but only your web traffic.

-But if you do want them there are browser extensions for Chrome, Firefox, and Opera, and a Blocker tool for Chrome that claims to stop online tracking.
+But if you do want them there are browser extensions for Chrome and Firefox and a Blocker tool for Chrome that claims to stop online tracking.
+Tunnelbear used to offer Chrome, Firefox, and Opera browser extensions.
+They appear to have dropped their Opera browser extension now though which is a shame.

 No. Tunnelbear does not offer support for any VPN-enabled routers which is a big negative and something they need to improve.